GGiecold-zz/Cluster_Ensembles/README.md

 Installation
 ------------

-Cluster_Ensembles involves some Python and C code.
-You need Python 2.7, its Standard Library and the following packages:
+Cluster_Ensembles is written in Python and in C. You need Python 2.7, its Standard Library and the following packages:
-* NumPy (versioon 1.9.0 or any ulterior version);
+* NumPy (version 1.9.0 or any ulterior version);
 * SciPy
 * scikit-learn
 * setuptools